snap-one/docs-driverworks-fundamentals/source/includes/16_sysman_logging/_9-ADVANCEDLOGGINGCAPABILITIES.md

 OK
 ```

-From the example to the right, we can see that the director logging utility is set to a level of ERROR and it is using a file appender with a directory destination of: /var/log.
+In this example, we can see that the director logging utility is set to a level of ERROR and it is using a file appender with a directory destination of: /var/log.

 **Assigning Log Levels**
 Prior to 2.6.0, the only way to change a logging utility's level was to edit its .config file and then restart the controller.

 The Sysman Logging utility allows you to assign log levels to a specific log through its interface.
-For example, if we wanted to set the logging level for our director log to DEBUG, we would enter the following:
+For example, if we wanted to set the logging level for our director log to DEBUG, we would enter the code from the second example:

 ```js
 /# sysman log director debug